DrLex0/print3d-100mm-calibration/README.md

 Please vote or comment on [Slic3r issue #4087](https://github.com/slic3r/Slic3r/issues/4087) to ask to fix this bug, and file a bug for other slicing programs if you notice they make this same mistake.

 If for some reason you want to deliberately over- or under-extrude, do not fiddle with the extrusion multiplier.
 Instead, respectively lower or raise the filament diameter in your slicing program.

+### Making your own files

+The files were generated from a set of template files with the `Calibrate-generate.pl` Perl script that replaces certain values in those files and then runs GPX on the result.
+Look in this script if you want to generate your own set of files.
+This is all a bit crude, I only did minimal efforts to make it somewhat generic.
+If you have made templates for a different model of printer, you could make a pull request to include them in this repository.

 ## Why is the extrusion multiplier needed?